 While you might pay a little more at the market than at the supermarket, the taste is worth it.
-It doesn't get any fresher than when a farmer tells you with pride, and dirt under his fingernails, that his veggies were harvested just hours ago.

 Incorporating local farm-fresh vegetables and fruits into your diet inspires healthy eating that's good for you, lowers cholesterol and the risk of heart disease, plus boosts antioxidants.

 At the heart and soul of communities, local markets are filled with old-fashioned fun -- a great place for people to meet, shop, enjoy music and exchange stories and recipes for healthy living.

 Local musicians often provide entertainment while you peruse colorful bins filled with hand-picked produce and artisanal items offering inspiration for dinner -- salad (field greens, heirloom tomatoes, cucumbers), main (fish, free-range chicken or grass-fed beef; fresh pasta), side (corn, spinach, carrots or beans), dessert (berries, peaches or baked goods) and sunflowers to brighten your home.